Where is Iowa City?

 What's Iowa City like for kids and families?

 There's ice skating, bowling, organized sports, 50 public parks, miniature golf, a great public library, a toy library, fun centers, swimming pools and 3 beaches, 9 museums including a children's museum, dance companies and public recreation centers that feature many activities for kids and families at little or no cost.
 We also have 20 movie screens and 50-licensed daycare providers.
 The Iowa City schools are perennially ranked among the top schools in the nation.
 Iowa City is unique in the facilities and services available for individuals with disabilities.
 Many families who have a family member with a disability are reluctant to leave Iowa City because they cannot duplicate those services in another location.

 Are there any job opportunities for my spouse/significant other?

 Yes, as of April 2015, Iowa City had an average of 2.3% unemployment.
 Also, check out The University of Iowa's Dual Career Network.

 What are the fellowship opportunities available?

 We currently offer two accredited fellowships: Pediatric Radiology and Neuroradiology.
-We also have three non-accredited fellowships: Breast Imaging, Body Imaging, and Musculoskeletal Radiology.
+We also have four non-accredited fellowships: Breast Imaging, Body Imaging, and Musculoskeletal Radiology and PET/CT Imaging.

 What's the call schedule like?